Short Notice Resignation Letter Examples

 Emailed Resignation Letter Sample – Short Notice

-Subject Line: Resignation on October XX, 20XX
+Subject: Resignation Effective October XX, 20XX

 Please accept this letter as my resignation from ABC Company.
 Unfortunately, due to health reasons, I won't be able to provide the standard two weeks notice.
 My last day at the company will be next Friday, October XX, 20XX.